Nicky Lopez Player Props: Braves vs. Yankees

-Nicky Lopez -- with a slugging percentage of .400 in his past 10 games, including two extra-base hits -- will be in action for the Atlanta Braves versus the New York Yankees, with Clarke Schmidt on the hill, on August 14 at 7:20 PM ET.
+Nicky Lopez -- with a slugging percentage of .484 in his past 10 games, including two extra-base hits -- will be in action for the Atlanta Braves against the New York Yankees, with Luis Severino on the hill, on August 15 at 7:20 PM ET.

-In his last appearance, he racked up two extra-base hits (4-for-6 with a double, a home run and five RBI) against the Mets.
+He collected three RBI (going 3-for-4 with ) in his most recent game against the Yankees.

 Nicky Lopez Game Info & Props vs. the Yankees